jaketerry/reactapp/README.md

 # React Native Sample App

-This code is built from the React native crash course
+This code was built from the React native crash course

 ### Usage